davidbuch/usa_covid_data/README.md

 Here I have attempted to provide several clean, easy-to-use data files describing the COVID-19 epidemic in the United States.
 These include information on:
 * covid-19 cases (a.k.a. positive tests)
 * covid-19 attributable deaths
-* persons vaccinated (first dose, as a proportion of state population)
+* persons vaccinated (first dose, as a proportion of State population)
-* prevalence of the delta variant of covid-19 in each state
+* prevalence of the delta variant of covid-19 in each State
+* estimated infection fatality rate (and confidence band) for each State, determined based on demographic composition of each state by age [not a temporal dataset]

-Each dataset is a *Jx50* array of numbers, where *J* is the number of weeks since January 27, 2020 (inclusive).
+Each temporal dataset is a *Jx50* array of numbers, where *J* is the number of weeks since January 27, 2020 (inclusive).
 Rows index over weeks and columns index over States.
 For users who prefer the tidy data formatting convention, the columns must be stacked using standard reshaping functions available in Python's ``pandas`` package or R's ```tidyverse``` package.

 I have aggregated all data to weekly summaries, since (1) daily data often appear to be subject to reporting cycles, and (2) the intensity of the day-of-the-week effect on reporting seems to vary across locations and over time.
 I have also attempted to smooth out any extreme and apparently erroneous outliers which were prevalent in case, death, and vaccination data.
 To make these adjustments transparent and reproducible, this repository loosely conforms with the TIER Protocol 4.0 (https://www.projecttier.org/tier-protocol/protocol-4-0/).
 Specifically, this means I adopt a specific file structure and include all raw data and processing scripts in designated folders.
 If you have any questions about the data, its provenance, or the processing scripts, please don't hesitate to reach out to me on github.